 Relationships Education will be assessed in a variety of ways, including the use of self-assessment and teacher assessment.
 Guidance provided in the Cambridgeshire Primary PDP will be used.

-From time to time the PSHCE leader will ask staff to reflect on the effectives of learning in particular units of work, using the RAG rating sheets for a unit.
-We may also use a class floor book to record whole class discussions and group work in PSHCE as well to show their development and progress.
+From time to time the PSHCE leader will ask staff to reflect on the effectives of learning in particular units of work, using the RAG rating sheets for an unit.

+We may also use a class record book to record whole class discussions and group work in PSHCE.
+In some cases, we will ask the children to record key learning activities in a PSHCE Book, to show their development and progress.